 Pesto Ravioli with Spinach & Tomatoes

-Looking for a new way to turn a bag of frozen cheese ravioli into a satisfying and healthy dinner?
-This easy pasta recipe calls for just five ingredients but is loaded with fresh flavors.
+This easy ravioli recipe calls for just five ingredients but is loaded with fresh flavors.
 By using grape tomatoes, prewashed spinach and prepared pesto, we eliminate all prep work, making this 15-minute Caprese-inspired ravioli the ideal weeknight meal.

 Store-bought spinach ravioli and a handful of basic pantry items are all you need to get a healthy dinner on the table in 15 minutes.
 Ingredients like oil-packed sun-dried tomatoes, briny Kalamata olives and toasty pine nuts help to build big flavor fast.
 If you can't find frozen artichokes, swap in a 15-ounce can (just be sure to drain and rinse them well).

 Fresh or frozen ravioli cook in minutes and turn this light vegetable soup into a main course.
 Look for whole-wheat or whole-grain ravioli in the refrigerated or frozen section of the supermarket.
 Tortellini can be used instead of ravioli as well.
 Recipe by Nancy Baggett for EatingWell.

 Butternut Squash Ravioli with Chicken Sausage & Kale

 What's the secret to making store-bought butternut squash ravioli even more delicious?
 Add apple-chicken sausage, tender greens and lots of caramelized onions.
 We add a bit of sugar to help the onions caramelize faster, but feel free to omit it (just cook the onions a bit longer if you do).
 Buy prewashed chopped kale to cut down on prep time.
 It all adds up to an easy dinner that's ready in just 20 minutes.